How Pulselive crafts digital solutions for the world’s largest sports brands

-Mobile services that connect sports directly to their fans are radically changing the playing field (pun intended).
+Mobile services that connect sports directly to their fans are radically changing the playing field.
 There is one company out there that is leveraging a head-start into building some of the most engaging sports apps you’ll find.

-A true specialist, Pulselive has spent over a decade crafting digital experiences that connect teams, leagues and sports federations to their fans.
-Rasmus Larsson, mobile director at Pulselive, explains that his team’s main motivation is to “continuously push ourselves to build the best possible sports apps with the best UI, the best UX, built on the best code for both our clients and the fans.”
+Pulselive has been crafting digital experiences that connect teams, leagues, and sports federations to their fans for over a decade.
+Rasmus Larsson, Mobile Director at the company, explains that his team’s main motivation is to continuously push themselves “to build the best possible sports apps with the best UI, the best UX, built on the best code — for both the clients and the fans.”

-Building consistently qualitative apps in a rapidly scaling company
+Building high-quality apps in a rapidly scaling company

-Pulselive is undeniably good at what it does.
-After being spun off from sports technology company Hawk-Eye Innovations a good decade ago, it has grown steadily as more clubs, teams and leagues saw the value in their highly effective “digital partnerships”.
+After being spun off from sports technology company, Hawk-Eye Innovations a good decade ago, Pulselive has grown steadily as more clubs, federations, and leagues saw the value in their highly effective digital partnerships.
 In 2011, Pulselive was acquired by Sony, further accelerating that growth trajectory.

 With all these successes also came new challenges.
 In Rasmus’ own words, “When you’re a small team, safeguarding quality is relatively straightforward.
-As we were growing, keeping that quality up became more complex.
-Continuous integration and constantly checking for broken code is a must, but our local Jenkins setup was turning into a hindrance.”
+As we were growing, maintaining the same quality became more complex.
+Continuous integration and constantly checking for broken code was a must, but our local Jenkins setup was turning into a hindrance.”

 The simplicity and speed of setting up new workflows

-The situation grew increasingly frustrating for Larsson and his team, “We’d have it working relatively fine for a month or two, something would change and it’d just stop working.
+The situation grew increasingly frustrating for the team, as they explain, “We’d have it working relatively fine for a month or two, something would change and it’d just stop working.
 A senior developer would then have to spend days getting everything back up and running, but as time is always a scarce commodity, we’d often go a month or more without any CI at all.”

-Now, Pulselive uses Bitrise to run close to 300 builds per week for over a dozen Android and iOS apps, with apps being removed and added on a regular basis.
-When asked about the ability to add steps and integrations to further customize the workflow, Rasmus added, “So far, there’s been no need, really: we’ve found everything pre-integrated in the step library.
-We’ve tweaked some of the steps for our specific use-cases, but that was also relatively straightforward.”
+As of now, Pulselive uses Bitrise to run hundreds of builds per week for over forty different Android and iOS apps, with apps being removed and added on a regular basis.
+When asked about the ability to add steps and integrations to further customize the workflow, Phil Yates, Lead iOS Developer added, “All of the build steps in Bitrise already solve the majority of our problems and take away the headaches of having to write custom scripts and maintain your own build solutions.”

-Even though Bitrise features over 180 integrations with the services mobile app developers regularly use, customizing those integrations or even adding your own is very straightforward.
-An open source Github repository allows developers and developer services to contribute their own steps, leading to a steadily expanding collection and ever-more ways to rapidly configure a highly effective workflow.
+Even though Bitrise features over 300 integrations with the services mobile app developers use on a daily basis, customizing those integrations or even adding their own is very straightforward.
+An open-source Github repository allows developers and developer services to contribute their own steps, leading to a steadily expanding step library and enabling all users to rapidly configure a highly effective workflow.

 More time to craft engaging experiences

-Pulselive is actively hiring talented Android and iOS developers in the UK and Spain.
+Pulselive is always on the lookout for talented Android and iOS developers to join their team in the UK and Spain.
 Check out their careers page for the latest openings.